lew-pop/Operating-Platforms/README.md

-# CS-230

-# Briefly summarize The Gaming Room client and their software requirements.
-Who was the client?
-What type of software did they want you to design?

-The Gaming Room has a game application called Draw It or Lose It for Android systems.
-The Gaming room is interested in expanding their game cross-platform utilizing different software patterns.
-The gaming room is interested in evaluating three operating systems to deploy their game application software.
-The software will act as a server to deploy a web-based version of their game, Draw-it or Lose-it.
-The software must have one instance of the game in memory at once, one or more teams, multiple players per team, and game and team names must be unique.

-# What did you do particularly well in developing this documentation?
+# Operating Platforms and Requirement Analysis

+## Client and Software Requirements
+Client: The Gaming Room

+Project: Draw It or Lose It - Cross-Platform Expansion

+The Gaming Room, a video game and software developer, sought to expand their popular Android game, Draw It or Lose It, to a cross-platform environment.
+Their goal was to deploy a web-based version of the game, ensuring it supports multiple operating systems.
+Key requirements included:

+* A single instance of the game in memory at a time.
+* Support for multiple teams, each with multiple players.
+* Unique names for games and teams to avoid conflicts.

+## Key Contributions and Recommendations

-The recommendations section of the software design document for The Gaming Room is the most vital aspect of this document.
-The Windows OS is my recommendation to deploy The Gaming Room server for their game, Draw-It or Lose-It.
-In the recommendations section, I analyzed the characteristics of the operating system, architecture, memory management, storage management, distributed systems, networks, and security.
+In developing the software design document for The Gaming Room, my focus was on the recommendations section, which I believe is the most crucial part of the document.
+My recommendation was to deploy the game server on the Windows OS.
+This decision was based on a detailed analysis of various factors, including:

-# What about the process of working through a design document did you find helpful when developing the code?
+* Operating system architecture
+* Memory management
+* Storage management
+* Distributed systems
+* Network capabilities
+* Security features

+## Process and Learning

-Working through the software design document allowed me to analyze different architectural design patterns to implement in developing the code for the software.
-Exploring the various operating systems and creating a chart helped visualize the various solutions and select the most effective operating system to deploy the software.
+Working through the design document was instrumental in enhancing my understanding of different architectural design patterns and their implementation in software development.
+By evaluating various operating systems and creating comparative charts, I could effectively visualize and select the optimal solution for the deployment.

-# If you could choose one part of your work on these documents to revise, what would you pick?
-How would you improve it?
+## Areas for Improvement

-I would update the evaluation section of the software design document to identify the latest updates and trends in the industry.
-Although the Windows OS is a dominant operating system, there are potential solutions that are more beneficial for The Gaming Room, such as cloud operating systems.
-Infrastructure as a service is a great idea to keep up with the trends and advancements in the industry.
+If I were to revise one part of my work, it would be the evaluation section of the software design document.
+Updating it to reflect the latest industry trends and technological advancements would be beneficial.
+For instance, while Windows OS is robust, exploring cloud operating systems and Infrastructure as a Service (IaaS) could provide more flexible and scalable solutions for The Gaming Room.

-# How did you interpret the user’s needs and implement them into your software design?
-Why is it so important to consider the user’s needs when designing?

-It is essential to interpret the client’s needs when developing the software design because they may have a client base that relies on their original gaming application, functionality, and data.
-Integrating a client’s application cross-platform can come with many risks.
-Client data, security, and integrity must be prioritized to transition to a web-based distributed environment.

-# How did you approach designing software?
-What techniques or strategies would you use in the future to analyze and design a similar software application?

-I used clear, concise documentation addressing all of the client's software requirements to develop the Software Design Document.
-I would consider upcoming or latest trends to make recommendations for a software design to ensure it will be relevant and compatible long-term.
+## User-Centric Design

+Interpreting and incorporating the user's needs into the software design was paramount.
+The client's existing user base relies on the current functionality and data of the gaming application.
+Therefore, ensuring data security and integrity during the transition to a web-based, distributed environment was a priority.
+A user-centric approach minimizes risks and enhances the overall user experience.

+## Future Approaches
+In future projects, I plan to:

+* Maintain clear and concise documentation that comprehensively addresses client requirements.
+* Stay updated with the latest trends to ensure recommendations are both relevant and forward-compatible.
+* Use advanced analytical techniques to evaluate potential solutions, ensuring the chosen design is effective and sustainable.